testpass_edit_item

 Parameters from the server's own tool schema.

-From the tool's definition Tool description states 'Override the verdict and optional notes for a single check item' — modifies existing data (verdict and notes) in a TestPass run without deletion.
+From the tool's definition Tool allows 'Override the verdict and notes for a single check item' — this modifies existing test data and verdicts reversibly.
+The description explicitly indicates it changes check results ('Fail-to-pass edits are flagged').

 Attacks that exploit this kind of access

-Override the verdict and optional notes for a single check item in a TestPass run.
+Override the verdict and notes for a single check item in a TestPass run.
+Fail-to-pass edits are flagged in mc_signals.
 It is categorised as a Write tool in the UnClick MCP Server, which means it can create or modify data.
 Consider rate limits to prevent runaway writes.

 Register the UnClick MCP server in PolicyLayer and add a rule for testpass_edit_item: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches UnClick.
 Nothing to install.